 - Procure the networking resources from multiple ISPs at once

 - Set up a massive local area network

 - Minimize gaming latency, considerably

 Upon comparing 2 top-of-the-line modems from Motorola, i.e., the MB8611 and MB8600, I realized that there isn’t a lot separating these two.
-Despite the numerous similarities, these modems differ in terms of data rates, port setup, assigned LEDs, and pricing.
+Despite the numerous similarities, these modems differ in terms of data rates, throughput, link aggregation, and pricing.

 Also, both these modems are standard DOCSIS 3.1 units with support for 2×2 OFDM/OFDMA channel bonding.
-While you wouldn’t need this technology as of now, the DOCSIS 3.0 with 32×8 support, pertaining to each of the mentioned modems, is good enough to handle most Gig and multi-Gig plans in 2022.
+While you wouldn’t need this technology as of now, the DOCSIS 3.0 with 32 x 8 support, pertaining to each of the mentioned modems, is good enough to handle most Gig Internet plans in 2022.

-While both these modems are future-proof, I personally prefer the Motorola MB8600 for its 4 GigE ports and link aggregation support.
+While both these modems are future-proof, I’d personally pick the Motorola MB8611 for its higher downstream capabilities.